vickeyshrestha/ap0001_mongoDB_driver_go/readMe.md

 <br>

-**2. Requirement**
+**2. Requirement / prerequisite**

-A mongo DB must be running in one of the servers and the mongo must have a database name "config" and a collection name "vic_application".
+A mongoDB must be running in one of the servers and the mongo must have a database name "config" and a collection name "vic_application".
 Yup, that's mandatory for now.
 That's where all of the application config will be stored.
+The FQDN or IP Address of the server and the port number where MongoDB is serving must be passed as environment variable.
+See Section 3 and section 7 of this document for detail and example.

 <br>